aws-solutions-library-samples/guidance-for-continuous-data-migration-from-apache-cassandra-to-amazon-keyspaces/README.md

 ```

-10. Now configure Third Cassandra node by doing ssh to “CassandraNode-Three” using EC2 key-pair msk-ks-cass-kp.pem.
+10. Now configure Third Cassandra node by doing ssh to `CassandraNode-Three` using EC2 key-pair `msk-ks-cass-kp.pem`.

-Edit "cassandra.yaml" and update value of "seeds" property with IP Address of CassandraNode-One from step-8 and save the file.
+- Edit `cassandra.yaml` and update value of `seeds` property with IP Address of `CassandraNode-One` from `step-8` and `save the file`.

 ```
 ssh -i "msk-ks-cass-kp.pem" ubuntu@<IP Address of CassandraNode-Three>